Nutrition for Macular Degeneration

 Causes of Macular Degeneration

-Dr. Knobbe’s extensive research and clinical observations led him to argue that our sky-rocketing consumption of refined vegetable oils and damaged fats over the last century is one of the most critical factors in the increasing prevalence of AMD today.
+Dr. Knobbe's extensive research and clinical observations led him to argue that our sky-rocketing consumption of refined vegetable oils and damaged fats—like soybean, corn, and canola— over the last century is one of the most critical factors in the increasing prevalence of AMD today.

 Vegetable oils and refined fats, which include soybean, canola, corn, and cottonseed oils, as well as hydrogenated and partially-hydrogenated oils, undergo extensive heat and chemical processing.
-By the end of that process, they are oxidized (damaged) and cause inflammation to all the tissues in our bodies, including our eyes.
+By the end of that process, these damaged fats are easily oxidized and can worsen inflammation in eye tissues.

-To add insult to injury, these types of fats also make their way into most man-made and high-sugar foods, such as cakes, pastries, fried foods, salad dressings, dips, margarines, coffee creamers, cooking oils, and more.
+To add insult to injury, these types of fats also make their way into most man-made, high-sugar, ultra-processed foods, such as cakes, pastries, fried foods, salad dressings, dips, margarines, coffee creamers, cooking oils, and more.
 That makes these foods a double-whammy of inflammation for our eyes!
+A macular degeneration diet should eliminate these oils and focus instead on nutrient-dense foods that calm inflammation and nourish your retina.

 Foods To Avoid For Macular Degeneration